Lisp: Causes

-Successful treatments have shown that causes are functional rather than physical: that is, most lisps are caused by errors in tongue placement or fatness of tongue within the mouth rather than caused by any injury or congenital deformity to the mouth.
+Successful treatments have shown that causes are functional rather than physical: that is, most lisps are caused by errors in tongue placement or density of the tongue within the mouth rather than caused by any injury or congenital or acquired deformity to the mouth.
 The most frequently discussed of these problems is tongue thrust in which the tongue protrudes beyond the front teeth.
 This protrusion affects speech as well as swallowing and can lead to lisping.
 Ankyloglossia or tongue tie can also be responsible for lisps in children — however, it is unclear whether these deficiencies are caused by the tongue tie itself or the muscle weakness following the correction of the tongue tie.
 Overbites and underbites may also contribute to non lingual lisping.
-Temporary lisps can be caused by dental work, dental appliances such as dentures or retainers or by swollen or bruised tongues.
+Temporary lisps can be caused by dental work, excess saliva, mouthguards, dental appliances such as dentures, dental braces, or retainers or by swollen or bruised tongues.

 Treatment

 Frenectomy

 Lisps caused by tongue tie can be treated by a dentist or otolaryngologist (ENT) with a lingual frenectomy, or laser incision, which takes less than 10 to 15 minutes to complete.